walwi878/AIML428-Text-Classification/README.txt

 The link to step 2 - apply the baseline system on a new dataset - is here: https://colab.research.google.com/drive/1nx9zAwvIKjEntLCSvdmkdUiJ4IbcdKFO#scrollTo=vatrEDLkU62n

-The link to step 3 - improve the accuracy - is here: https://colab.research.google.com/drive/1nx9zAwvIKjEntLCSvdmkdUiJ4IbcdKFO#scrollTo=vatrEDLkU62n
+The link to step 3 - improve the accuracy - is also included here: https://colab.research.google.com/drive/1nx9zAwvIKjEntLCSvdmkdUiJ4IbcdKFO#scrollTo=vatrEDLkU62n